ISS-SOA/FlipFlap_HW/README.md

 ### Overview

-This homework assignment asks you to create two files (a module and a class) that are needed to run the two command lines applications you are given.
+This homework assignment asks you to create two files (a module and a class) that are needed to pass all tests.

 ### Installing Assignment Files